 1. Figure out what they are passionate about: Involvement is an excellent way for students to begin their journey be extending opportunities to build on passions and experiences that are in their comfort zone.
 There are often organizations that speak directly to these passions.

-2. Understand the resources available at Wake Forest: Wake Forest resources such as the Engagement Consultant Program, The Link, the Involvement Fairs and Fraternity and Sorority recruitment are easily accessible ways for your student to take a deeper dive into some of the opportunities out there.
+2. Understand the resources available at Wake Forest: Wake Forest resources such as the Interest Matcher, Engagement Consultant Program, The Link, Fall and Spring Involvement Fairs and Fraternity and Sorority recruitment are easily accessible ways for your student to take a deeper dive into some of the opportunities out there.

 3. Keep your eyes and ears open: There are many opportunities at Wake Forest that the Office of Student Engagement never even hears about.
 Your student needs to be looking for fliers, posters and other marketing materials that student organizations put out to promote events and programs.
 Talking with classmates, floor mates, Resident Advisors and Student Advisors will yield all sorts of possibilities.

 4. Start with your major: Most academic departments have student organizations and honorary societies that are directly attached to them.
 Many faculty members also serve as faculty advisors and mentors to these organizations.

 5. Interact and network: Asking questions, paying attention and taking students, staff and faculty up on opportunities presented to your student are the keys for them “getting their foot in the door” when looking to get involved on campus.